AdesisNetlife/croak/README.md

 > Grunt automation made easy for large projects

+`WORK IN PROCESS!`

 ## Why Croak?

 <img align="right" height="280" src="http://oi44.tinypic.com/f3azc7.jpg" style="float: right" />

-[Grunt][1] is an awesome utility well community adopted to automate common tasks and simplify your life in Node.js related projects
+[Grunt][1] is an awesome utility well community adopted to automate tasks and simplify development life time under node.js based projects

-Croak is simple, but featured wrapper for Grunt, that aims to help you to manage and orquestate Grunt tasks configuration across large and distributed projects, always thinking about saving time and reducing changes impact
+Croak is just a simple, but featured wrapper for Grunt, that aims to help you to manage and orquestate Grunt tasks and configuration across large and distributed projects, always thinking about saving time and reducing changes impact

-Croak borns from the need to create an specific solution to abstract all the automation configuration stuff, allowing you to delegate responsabilities in a proper way and sense in your projects
+Croak borns from the need to create an specific solution to abstract all the automation configuration stuff, allowing you to delegate responsabilities in a proper way and sense in your project and developers

 ## Installation

-It is recommended to install it as global packages (assuming it will be via `$PATH` accesible)
+It's recommended you to install Croak as global package

 ```shell
 $ npm install -g croak
 ```

+** I need to have Grunt already installed? **

+No, Croak will do it for you.
+`grunt-cli` will be replaced by Croak CLI

-### Getting started
+### Configure it

-After you install it, create the global config file for your projects
+After you install it properly, you should configure croak
 ```
 $ croak config -g create
 ```

-Create a well-formed ini file called `.croakrc` in your `$HOME` or `%USERPROFILE%` directory
+The process above will create a ini file named `.croakrc` in your `$HOME` or `%USERPROFILE%` directory

+See the [configuration file](#configuration-file) section for more details

 ### How it works